How to Choose the Best LL.M. Program for You: A Complete Guide

 Generally, most choices are a combination of the following strategies:

 - Apply to the best-funded programs.
-For me, it was the MJur at Oxford (they had the Weidenfeld-Hoffmann and the Hill Foundation scholarships), as well as MIDS (it offered a full scholarship, which I secured).
+For me, it was the Oxford MJur (they had the Weidenfeld-Hoffmann and the Hill Foundation scholarships), as well as MIDS Geneva (they offered a full scholarship, which I secured).

-- Choose the programs that are the best in your field: examples are MIDS or Sciences Po in arbitration; Leiden University in public international law; Stanford, which has a strong reputation for environmental law.
+- Choose the programs that are the best in your field, examples being MIDS Geneva and TADS Sciences Po in international arbitration; Leiden University in public international law; Stanford in environmental law.

 - Any combination of the above.